logancammish/ollama-gui-interface/README.md

 A GUI interface for Ollama bots written in Rust

-> ## Please note:
+## Please note:
-> As of 27/07/2025, this project is now archived.
-Unless interest for it grows, I will not return to it.
+As of Ollama `0.10.0`, Ollama now has an official GUI interface - however, as far as I see as of `1.10.1`, it does not provide the following features:
+1. Enabling or disabling thinking
+2. Using a model hosted on an external IP
+3. Customising system prompt and chat history
+4. Enabling text filtering
+5. Easily accessible and toggleable history and logs

 ## Streamlined installation